Lemons, Lavender, & Laundry

 I am so excited to share this project with you today!
 It’s super easy, super cute; and you can use it all year long (you’ll learn how a little later 🙂 ).
 Ready to get started?

-What You Need to Make Wood Slice Ornaments
+What You Need to Make Scented Wood Ornaments

 Items needed to make scented wood slice ornaments: chalkboard paint, wood slices, twine, oil, and essential oil